glecoursera/Getting-and-Cleaning-Data/CodeBook.md

 CodeBook for Getting and Cleaning Data Project

-Go back to quiz 1 and look at the codebook there for inspiration  https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FPUMSDataDict06.pdf

 ####Step 1
-Each group of files  are converted into a single.data frame using cbind.
+Each group of files are converted into a single data.frame using cbind.
 This is completed for the following files: subject_test.txt, X_test.txt and Y_test.txt (test data) subject_train.txt, X_train.txt and Y_train.txt (training data) This is completed by the function bind_files.